 How to get better at golf – track your practice stats

 Each week complete your skills games with one aim in mind – score as high as possible.
 Worry far less about perfecting your technique, just find a way to solve the problem at hand.
 After all, golf is about getting the ball in the hole.

 As a result, your technique will change purely from completing these challenges.
 It may only be subtle technique changes, but these minor changes will help you become better at golf and more consistent.
 This is often the reverse of how golfers practice, they tend to work on their technique with the secondary aim of getting the ball to their target – weird isn’t it?

 On the same download I have added a second tab for you to track your practice stats.
 I think this will help nearly all of you.
 I urge you to stick to the process of updating it, if you truly want to get better at golf.

-How to get better at golf – Conclusion
+How to get better at golf – summary

-That rounds up how to get better at golf and our second instalment of the golf insider challenge.
-If you don’t want to miss the next part and want a free weekly article sent to your inbox come join the golf insiders.
+That rounds up how to get better at golf and our second instalment of the Golf Insider challenge.
+If you don’t want to miss the next part and would like a free weekly article sent to your inbox, come join the Golf Insiders.